Introduction

 What is Pile?

-Pile is a stack-based programming language designed to bring clarity and precision to programming logic.
-With a primary focus on stack-based concepts, Pile operates around a single stack where every operation directly manipulates values in a last-in, first-out (LIFO) sequence.
+Pile is a scripting concatenative programming language designed to bring clarity and ease to stack-based programming.
+With a primary focus on stack-based concepts, Pile operates around a single stack where every operation directly manipulates values.
 This distinctive design allows users to visualize program flow and logic in a straightforward manner, minimizing the need for complex abstractions.

 In Pile, control flow and arithmetic are seamlessly managed through concise commands that interact with the stack, making it easier to understand core concepts like looping, conditionals, and procedural execution.
 This structure is ideal for learners and professionals who wish to build a strong foundation in computational thinking, as each command leads to visible, predictable changes in the stack.